Business Inheritance Tax Relief: How to Protect Your Business from a 40% Tax Bill

 To qualify for full or partial BPR, your business must meet several criteria:

-- It must be a trading business, not mainly investment-based (like property letting).
+- It must be a trading business, not mainly investment-based (such as property letting or holding investments).

 - You must have owned the business or shares for at least two years before your death.